Access to Healthcare ? Chronic Disease ? Causes of Death ? Prenatal and Maternal Care ? Healthy Behaviors and Risk Factors ? Food Environment

 - Nationally, more than two-thirds of adults are characterized as overweight (Office of Disease Prevention and Health Promotion).

 - Kidsdata.org, a program of Lucile Packard Foundation for Children’s Health, reports that the number of children drinking one or more sugar-sweetened beverage per day was 48% in 2013-2014.
-This is a increase of 65% compared to 2011-2012.

 - Students are tested on California’s fitness standard, comprised of six categories: upper body strength, flexibility, aerobic capacity, body composition, abdominal strength, and trunk strength.